Trueline MCP

 (12 symbols, 139 source lines)

-lines by regex and returns them with enough context to edit immediately,
+trueline_search finds lines by literal string or regex and returns them

-The built-in Edit makes the model echo back the old text being
+The built-in edit tool requires the agent to echo back the old text being

 Multiple edits can be batched in a single call and applied atomically.